 9. Penalties for willful failure to report child abuse could include fines and/or imprisonment.

-10. As a mandated reporter, you may keep a child at your place of employment if you believe the child will be in danger if he or she returns home.
+10. As a mandated reporter, you may keep a child at your place of employment if you believe the child will be in danger if they return home.

-Test your knowledge
+Test your knowledge.